 Why study this course

-Alongside a traditional degree, you'll have the chance to achieve a CMI level 5 Diploma in Leadership and Marketing
+You will have the opportunity to achieve a CMI Level 5 Diploma in Leadership and Management alongside your degree.

-The BA (Hons) Business programme provides a thorough grounding in a range of business subjects including marketing, finance, management, entrepreneurship and leadership, the chance to work with a wide variety of organisations through our links with industry and the opportunity to develop projects and expertise in areas that you are interested in.
+The BA (Hons) Business programme introduces you to a range of business subjects including Marketing, Finance, Management, Entrepreneurship and Leadership.
+You will have the opportunity to work with a wide variety of organisations through our links with industry and the opportunity to develop projects and expertise in areas that you are interested in.

 Mode of study

 The BA (Hons) Business (Marketing) programme equips you for both employment and self-employment and gives you the knowledge and skills that organisations are seeking.

 Specialist modules focus on Innovation and Creativity in Marketing, Consumer Behaviour and the Customer Experience, Brand Strategy and Management and Marketing in a global context.

 Modules are taught and assessed using a variety of active learning techniques.

 You will be encouraged to take charge of your own learning through engaging with academic knowledge and research, tutors, external organisations, and your peers.
 Your assignments are developed in conjunction with industry experts and throughout the duration of your studies you will be given live briefs to fulfil for your clients.